dskt-cc/bugs/README.md

 # dskt.cc Bug Tracker

-This repository tracks bugs and issues for [dskt.cc](https://dskt.cc) and it's related services.
+This repository tracks bugs and issues for [dskt.cc](https://dskt.cc) and its related services.
 It contains a record of both known and patched bugs, along with their statuses and resolutions.

 ## Structure
 ```